UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/git_workflow.rst

 Remember that ``git status`` is your friend -- when in doubt, run that command to see what's going on in your repo.

-1. Make sure you are on the correct branch -- though if you never branch, you'll only need to do this once:
+1. Make sure you are on the correct branch -- we suggest you never branch, so you'll only need to do this once:

    ``$ git checkout master``